contentauth/c2pa-python/README.md

 New features:

-- DER fix
+- Allow EC signatures in DER format from signers and verify signature format during validation.
-- Remote manifest fetch
+- Fix bug in signing audio and video files in ISO Base Media File Format (BMFF).
-- BMFF signing
+- Add the ability to verify PDF files (but not to sign them).
-- Ability to read PDFs
+- Increase speed of `sign_file` by 2x or more, when using file paths (uses native Rust file I/O).
-- ... and more!
+- Fixes for RIFF and GIF formats.

 ### Version 0.5.0